gcastellov/rust-ripper-wasm/README.md

 # WASM rust the ripper
 Password cracker made in WASM Rust, inspired by the popular John the Ripper.
-The app uses a collection of password dictionaries and different algorithms to perform a brute attack in order to get the ciphered password.
+The app uses a collection of password dictionaries or auto generated words combined with different algorithms to perform a brute force attack in order to get the ciphered password.

 ## Available algorithms
 Please, refer to each crate documentation and check its licensing.